 I’ve been doing something with them lately which is, admittedly, very laborious, but will help you level up your brow game.
 This isn’t a quick-slap-em-on-and-out-the-door job (I’ve got the Hourglass Arch Brow for that), but it’s worth it for the natural-looking brow you end up with.

-I’ve been going on about the Anastasia Beverly Hills Dipbrow Pomade since the start of the year (here’s my original post on it).
+I’ve been going on about the Anastasia Beverly Hills Dipbrow Pomade since the start of the year.
 When the product first launched there were only five shades in the range.
 Since then they’ve launched three new shades, and I’ve now got both Chocolate and Medium Brown.
 I thought it might be useful to compare these two next to each other for people who are on the fence about which shade to go with.

 I don’t really like haul posts, but I realised I haven’t posted since last week and this is one of the only photos I have online that I can write about from work, so here’s a quick look at what I purchased in my latest Sephora order.